-Productive people know that how exciting or unexciting a task is is irrelevant: The reality of a task’s level of importance—not their preference for doing it—is what determines their workflow.
-The inherent nature of prioritization is that to-do lists are created and ordered based on how soon something actually needs to get done, which is most often determined by external deadlines beyond our control (particularly in the work world).
-If something is due at 4 p.m., it is more important to focus on it that morning than it is to spend an hour going through old emails you’ve been meaning to respond to and would really like to get off your plate—but that aren’t actually tied to a hard deadline that day.
+Productive people know that no matter how exciting or unexciting a task is, it’s irrelevant: The reality of a task’s level of importance—not their preference for doing it—is what determines their workflow.
+The inherent nature of prioritisation is that to-do lists are created and ordered based on how soon something actually needs to get done, which is most often determined by external deadlines beyond our control (particularly in the work world).
+If something is due in the afternoon, it is more important to focus on it that morning than it is to spend an hour going through old emails you’ve been meaning to respond to, and would really like to get off your plate—but that aren’t actually tied to a hard deadline that day.

 In the morning, try making a to-do list of the very most essential things that need to be completed that day, in order of importance, not preference.

 A goal without a timeline is like a recipe without ingredients.
-It’s great to set goals for yourself, but they need to be broken down and assigned timelines for the various action items involved (like steps in a recipe), or the goal will seem insurmountable from the start and won’t have any urgency attached to it.
-With a timeline, you’ll feel less lost or overwhelmed and more driven to avoid distractions while keeping your eyes on the prize.
+It’s great to set goals for yourself, but they need to be broken down and assigned timelines for the various action items involved (like steps in a recipe) or the goal will seem insurmountable from the start, and won’t have any urgency attached to it.
+With a timeline, you’ll feel less lost and overwhelmed, and more driven to avoid distractions, while keeping your eyes on the prize.

 Many productive people force themselves to take a break, even for just three to five minutes, every 90 minutes or so.
-It prevents them from getting too caught up in the weeds of one thing and provides a quick focus shift—a brain- and body-healthy breather.
-Stand up, stretch, go get some water (or refill your coffee cup), and sit back down, and get back into it.
+It prevents them from getting too caught up in the weeds of one thing, and provides a quick focus shift—a brain- and body-healthy breather.
+Stand up, stretch, go get some water (or refill your coffee cup), then sit back down and get back into it.
 You might find you’re far more productive than when you sit for extended periods of time only to let your mind wander and dilly-dally on things like, oh you know, Instagram.

-Productive people know that sleeping the requisite minimum of seven hours a night is not a luxury nor an option, but rather a necessity for living an optimally productive life.
-With this in mind, they organize their days and prioritize their work around getting into bed and waking up at a consistent time so their minds and bodies function at peak performance.
+Productive people know that sleeping the requisite minimum of seven hours a night is not a luxury, nor an option, but a necessity for living an optimally productive life.
+With this in mind, they organize their days and prioritize their work around getting into bed and waking up at a consistent time, so their minds and bodies function at peak ability.

-What are your top habits for having highly productive days?
-What did we leave off this list?
+What are YOUR top habits for having highly productive days?
+We did we leave off this list?
 Sound off in the comments!